emmakbat/superconductivity-equations/Critical-Field.md

 (2) $H_c(0) = \sqrt{4\pi N(0)} \Delta(0)$

 Where $N(0)$ is the electronic density of states for a system of unit volume.
 This is kind of like the simple version, but now we include density of states.
-This is related to a measurable quantity, the electronic specific heat coefficient:
+This is related to a measurable quantity, the electronic specific heat coefficient, which is related to normal-state electronic specific heat as $C_{en} = \gamma T$:

 (3) $\gamma = \frac{2}{3} \pi^2 N(0) k^2_B$